-Remember that it is the power from your hip and back that lifts the kettlebell, not your arms!
-The kettlebell swing is primarily an exercise for your glutes, back and posterior thighs, and therefore you shouldn’t bend your knees more than just slightly.
-If you want to train your quads (front of the thigh) with a kettlebell, then goblet squats or front squats is a better alternative.
+Remember that it is the power from your hip and back that lifts the kettlebell, not your arms.
+The kettlebell swing is primarily an exercise for your glutes, back, and posterior thighs, and therefore you shouldn’t bend your knees more than just slightly.
+If you want to train your quads (front of the thigh) with a kettlebell, then goblet squats or front squats are a better alternative.

 In order to make the exercise heavier, you can of course use a heavier kettlebell, but another alternative is to hold one lighter kettlebell in each hand.

 Another alternative is one-handed kettlebell swings, where you hold a single kettlebell in only one hand.
 This will have you fighting to resist the rotational pull of the kettlebell, and thus increasing the training effect of the obliques.